nightscout/nightscout.github.io/docs/vendors/raspberry-pi/raspberry-pi.md

 #### Restoring an Automated Backup

 IMPORTANT: When doing these backup restores, ensure you're using a MongoDB version greater than or equal to `4.4.18`.
 This is the specific version I chose for the docker compose file.
-Do NOT trying restore a backup onto an earlier version of MongoDB than what the backup was created from.
+Do NOT try restore a backup onto an earlier version of MongoDB than what the backup was created from.
 It'll either not work or work but unforeseen issues later on.

 Now if you need to restore, ensure your Docker containers (Nightscout & Mongo) are running.
 You'll start by unzipping the archive that you want to restore.
 So over in `/mnt/nsbackups` create a new directory: `sudo mkdir /mnt/nsbackups/2025-08-27-restore`.
 You can name it whatever you want, you'll just need to reference it when doing the restore.
 Now run (make sure you're in the /mnt/nsbackups directory.
 Also insert whatever backup date you want to restore from.) `sudo tar -xzvf 2025-08-27.tar.gz -C /mnt/nsbackups/2025-08-28-restore`.
 This uncompresses the archive, then creates and places it in a folder named `2025-08-28-restore`.